A Hilton Head Travel guide

 Rental properties are also equipped with dishes, glasses, cookware, flatware and pots and pans.
 Often you will find a microwave and an icemaker equipped refrigerator.
 Most full size rental properties come equipped with dishwasher, clothes washer, and dryer - those that don't usually have access to washers and dryers.
 You should also find a broom and vacuum cleaner but probably no cleaning supplies.

-Televisions are found in virtually all rental properties, and many have DVD players.
+Televisions are found in virtually all rental properties, and many have DVD players and stereos.
 If multiple televisions are important to you, ask your rental agent.
 You can bring a TV, but reception by antenna is impossible on Hilton Head, so you are limited by availability of cable outlets.
-Telephones are standard, but some rental companies charge for their use.
-Local calls should be free but are not always.
-Plan to use a credit card for long distance calling, or call collect.
+Many rental properties have no telephone, since cell phones are now common.
+Wi-Fi is becoming a common amenity.

 If you left your computer at home ask your rental agent if you can check for